eclipsesource/tabris-js/doc/selector.md

 > :point_right: Unlike listener registration via methods (e.g. `button.onSelect(listener)`), `apply` *replaces* any listener previously registered via apply for the same event type.
 These "attached" listeners work like properties.
 In the above example, if apply previously registered another listener for `onSelect` on the 'foo' button, that listener will be de-registered before the new one is registered.
 It will also de-register any listener for that event type that was registered via [declarative UI](./declarative-ui.md).

+#### Reactive apply()

-Finally, `apply` can also take a callback instead of a ruleset object.
+The, `apply` method/attribute can also take a callback instead of a ruleset object.
 That callback is given the host widget and must return a ruleset that may be derived from the widget state.

+If a "trigger" is set up for this ruleset it will be applied as needed.
+A trigger is either a event name (including 'on', e.g. 'onTap'), the string `'*'` to react to any property change (as described[here](./Observable.md#mutations)), or `'update'` for manual updates only.

-If a "trigger" event is given the ruleset will be applied again when that event is fired.
-For more information see ["Functional Components"](./declarative-ui.md#functional-components).
+For more information see ["Functional Components"](./declarative-ui.md#using-apply).

 ### $()